truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 ### Configuring the Minio Plugin for Migration

 Due to incompatibility between versions, MC is unable to export configuration data from the S3 service.
-Manual configuration of the **Minio** plugin is needed to enable data migration.
+Manually transfer configured settings to the **Minio** plugin to enable data migration.

 1. Configure the network ports for the **Minio** plugin if you have not done so.